glburman/ListPagerRazorLibrary/README.md

 See below for detailed description of library content and customization/override information.

+## Bootstrap Note

+This is a Bootstrap 4 styled library.
+If you have a need for another styling library (e.g Bulma) I'd suggest that you fork the project.

 ## Javascript Note

-The Library itself uses vanilla javascript (no JQuery or other libs) with the exception of **ListPagerDropDown** which at V00.01.00Beta requires the Bootstrap 4 JS library.
-For that reason the **ListPagerDropDown** is NOT included in the ListPager View Component composition but IS available in the _ListPager partial View, toggled by the **ListPagerModel.ShowDropDown** boolean property.
+The Library itself uses vanilla javascript (no JQuery or other libs) with the exception of **ListPagerDropDown** which at V00.01.00Beta requires the Bootstrap 4 JS library bundle (including popper.js).

+If you don't want to include that library in your project, you can simply set the **ListPagerModel.ShowDropdown** to false.
+The standard ListPager will not display the dropdown.

 The library is otherwise agnostic about JS framework, provided that it is event-aware.

-## Bootstrap CSS Note

-The library currently requires Bootstrap 4 CSS to present properly - if you have a need for the library without it (e.g. you are using Bulma) please let me know.

 ## Setup